rhalp10/General-Services-Office-System/README.md

 General Services Office System With Help Them To  Manage Their Files Import Data Easily And Generate Report

-## Contributing
-Build the library with `npm run build`.
-This will fetch all dependencies and then compile the `dist` files.
-To see the examples locally you can start a web server with `npm start` and go to `localhost:8000`.

 ## Credits
 - Big thanks to GSO(General Services Office) Employee Who Always Sponsor Food and Just Drop it in front of me ^_^
 - Thanks to Google,Stackoverflow,w3school,Youtube, Free source code  to make this system.